Thank you for trying AMP!

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The Linn Co Jail is a detention center located at 1115 Jackson St SE Albany, OR which is operated locally by the Linn County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
-Most of the sentenced inmates are here for less than two years.
-Linn County accepts inmates from surrounding towns, Albany Police Department, and the US Marshal's Service.
+The Linn Co Jail, located at 1115 Jackson St SE in Albany, OR, is a secure detention center operated by the Linn County Sheriff's Office.
+This facility primarily houses individuals awaiting trial or sentencing, typically for less than two years.
+It accepts inmates from various jurisdictions, including surrounding towns, municipalities, the US Marshal's Service, and the Albany Police Department.

 To utilize the Inmate Search page on InmateAid, begin by selecting the relevant prison facility in Oregon.
 This allows you to view the current list of inmates housed at Linn County OR Jail.